Search engine: Approach

 Web search engines get their information by web crawling from site to site.
 The "spider" checks for the standard filename robots.txt, addressed to it.
 The robots.txt file contains directives for search spiders, telling it which pages to crawl and which pages not to crawl.
 After checking for robots.txt and either finding it or not, the spider sends certain information back to be indexed depending on many factors, such as the titles, page content, JavaScript, Cascading Style Sheets (CSS), headings, or its metadata in HTML meta tags.
 After a certain number of pages crawled, amount of data indexed, or time spent on the website, the spider stops crawling and moves on. "[N]o web crawler may actually crawl the entire reachable web.
 Due to infinite websites, spider traps, spam, and other exigencies of the real web, crawlers instead apply a crawl policy to determine when the crawling of a site should be deemed sufficient.
 Some websites are crawled exhaustively, while others are crawled only partially".

 Indexing means associating words and other definable tokens found on web pages to their domain names and HTML-based fields.
-The associations are made in a public database, made available for web search queries.
+The associations are stored in a public database and accessible through web search queries.
 A query from a user can be a single word, multiple words or a sentence.
 The index helps find information relating to the query as quickly as possible.
 Some of the techniques for indexing, and caching are trade secrets, whereas web crawling is a straightforward process of visiting all sites on a systematic basis.

 Between visits by the spider, the cached version of the page (some or all the content needed to render it) stored in the search engine working memory is quickly sent to an inquirer.
 If a visit is overdue, the search engine can just act as a web proxy instead.
 In this case, the page may differ from the search terms indexed.
 The cached page holds the appearance of the version whose words were previously indexed, so a cached version of a page can be useful to the website when the actual page has been lost, but this problem is also considered a mild form of linkrot.

-Typically when a user enters a query into a search engine it is a few keywords.
+Typically, when a user enters a query into a search engine it is a few keywords.
 The index already has the names of the sites containing the keywords, and these are instantly obtained from the index.
 The real processing load is in generating the web pages that are the search results list: Every page in the entire list must be weighted according to information in the indexes.
 Then the top search result item requires the lookup, reconstruction, and markup of the snippets showing the context of the keywords matched.
 These are only part of the processing each search results web page requires, and further pages (next to the top) require more of this post-processing.